hunterphillips/cv/README.md

 Solutions Architect with a track record of leading platform modernization and driving user-centric automation across federal and commercial sectors.
 Skilled across low-code, modern web, and AI frameworks, with a passion for scalable design and measurable business impact.
 Active security clearance.

-When I'm not working, I'm usually exercising or finding an excuse to get outside 🏋️ 🏀 🎾 🏃 🥾 🧘‍♂️.
-I also enjoy conversations and mindfulness practices on [Waking Up](https://www.wakingup.com/).

 ---

 ## 💼 Experience